-• All pupils have opportunities for social interaction regardless of need.

-- All pupils are invited on trips and visits subject to the necessary risk assessment. - Sports teams play in local tournaments against other schools. - All children are able to attend school clubs. - Playground leaders support (Year 5/6) for those pupils who need to learn the rules of a game.

-- All pupils are able to attend after school clubs. - Where appropriate, children have access to a social interaction group which focus on a range of social interaction skills, enabling them to fully engage with other children and adults.
+All pupils have opportunities for social Sports teams play in local All pupils are able to attend after interaction regardless of need. tournaments against other schools. school clubs.
+All pupils are invited on trips and visits subject to the necessary risk assessment.
+All children are able to attend school clubs.
+Playground leaders support (Year 5/6) for those pupils who need to learn the rules of a game.
+Where appropriate, children have access to a social interaction group which focus on a range of social interaction skills, enabling them to fully engage with other children and adults.